+The units used shall be the following:

+dimensionless: EPOCH, Q1, Q2, Q3, QC;

+1/s: Q1_DOT, Q2_DOT, Q3_DOT, QC_DOT;

+deg: ANGLE_1, ANGLE_2, ANGLE_3, SPIN_ALPHA, SPIN_DELTA, SPIN_ANGLE, NUTATION, NUTATION_PHASE, MOMENTUM_ALPHA, MOMENTUM_DELTA;

+deg/s: ANGLE_1_DOT, ANGLE_2_DOT, ANGLE_3_DOT, ANGVEL_X, ANGVEL_Y, ANGVEL_Z, SPIN_ANGLE_VEL, NUTATION_VEL;

+s: NUTATION_PER.

+NOTE – The units do not appear in the AEM data lines.
+The data lines only contain values.

 FORMAT

 At least one space character must be used to separate the items in each attitude ephemeris data line.

-See ‘CREATION_DATE’ in table 3-1 or see reference [4] for examples of how to format the EPOCH.
+See Section 6.7.9 for instructions about how to format the EPOCH.
 Note that any epoch specified denotes spacecraft event time.

 In specifying the EPOCH of the message, care must be taken if UTC is used as the TIME_SYSTEM.
-If an AEM message reports attitude during a time of leap seconds, the system making use of the message should be able to recognize 60 as a valid value for the seconds (e.g., 200x-xx-xxT23:59:58.000 ..
-200x-xx-xxT23:59:59.000 ..
-200x-xx-xxT23:59:60.000 ..
-200x-xx-xxT00:00:00.000)
+If an AEM message reports attitude during a time of leap seconds, the system making use of the message must be able to recognize 60 as a valid value for the seconds (e.g., 20xx-xx-xxT23:59:58.000 ..
+20xx-xx-xxT23:59:59.000 ..
+20xx-xx-xxT23:59:60.000 ..
+20xx-xx-xxT00:00:00.000).

 TECHNICAL

-Attitude ephemeris data lines must be ordered by increasing time, and time tags must not be repeated, except in the case where the STOP_TIME of a set of attitude ephemeris data lines is equal to the START_TIME of the following set of attitude ephemeris data lines.
+Attitude ephemeris data lines in a given data block must be ordered by increasing time, and time tags must not be repeated.
 The time step duration may vary within a given AEM.

-The TIME_SYSTEM value must remain fixed within an AEM.
+The TIME_SYSTEM value must remain fixed within an AEM segment.

 The occurrence of a second (or greater) metadata block after some attitude ephemeris data shall indicate that interpolation using succeeding attitude ephemeris data with attitude ephemeris data occurring prior to that metadata block shall not be done.
 This method may be used for proper modeling of propulsive maneuvers or any other source of a discontinuity such as eclipse entry or exit.

-The generalization of the attitude representation in this message may lead to ambiguity.
-To avoid this ambiguity, the keyword ATTITUDE_DIR is provided to specify the direction of the attitude rotation.
-There are two values for this keyword, A2B or B2A, which uniquely specify the direction of the attitude rotation; e.g., for A2B, the attitude parameters specify a rotation from the REF_FRAME_A to the REF_FRAME_B reference frame.

-Rates specified in the AEM should be given in the rotation direction consistent with the value specified in the ATTITUDE_DIR keyword.
-Therefore, if ATTITUDE_DIR is ‘A2B’, then the rates given in the message should be of the REF_FRAME_A with respect to the REF_FRAME_B reference frame, and vice versa, expressed in the appropriate frame.
-When quaternion derivatives or spin axis rates and nutation are given, no additional information is necessary as these quantities are expressed in the correct reference frame.
-However, when Euler rates are given, it is necessary to specify the reference frame that expresses the rates, hence the keyword RATE_FRAME.
-Euler rates are expressed in either the REF_FRAME_A or the REF_FRAME_B, as denoted by the value of the RATE_FRAME keyword.
-For further clarification and relevant equations, the reader is referred to reference [E4].

 Details about the interpolation method should be specified using the INTERPOLATION_METHOD and INTERPOLATION_DEGREE keywords within the AEM.
 All data blocks must contain a sufficient number of attitude ephemeris data records to allow the recommended interpolation method to be carried out consistently throughout the AEM.